By default, no scaling is applied to a market price loaded into LUSID for a particular instrument on a particular date.

 }'

-Rather than scaling individual prices, it may be more efficient to apply a scale factor to an instrument as a whole, in which case it applies to every price for that instrument.
+Rather than scaling individual prices, however, it may be more efficient to automatically scale all the prices loaded for a particular instrument by configuring its definition.
 To do this:

 Specify the